thoughtspot/rest-api-sdk/sdks/typescript/SystemApi.md

 # **getSystemOverrideInfo**
 > any getSystemOverrideInfo()

   Version: 9.2.0.cl or later  Gets a list of configuration overrides applied on the cluster.
 Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
-This API does not require any parameters to be passed in the request.       #### Endpoint URL
+This API does not require any parameters to be passed in the request.

 ### Example